rometaidla/CarND-Behavioral-Cloning-P3/writeup_report.md

 My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64.
 All convolutional layers use RELU activation functions to introduce linearity.

-##### Normalization
-Keras lambda layer is used to normalize data around mean 0, which improves vanishing gradients and also increases convergence.

-##### Data augmentation

-Was not needed as network already performed with current dataset, but if bigger dataset is needed, Keras generators must be used as memory requirements were already limiting factor on _AWS EC2 g2.2xlarge_ instance.

 #### 2. Attempts to reduce overfitting in the model

 ##### Dropout